DmytroPred/button-lib/README.md

 ```
 Property	  Description                                                     	Type	                            Default
 [disabled]	prevents a user from interacting with the button	                'true'	                            false
-ngxType	      can be set to primary dashed text link or omitted (meaning default)	'primary'|'dashed'|'secondary'	  -
+ngxType	      can be set to primary dashed text link or omitted (meaning default)	'primary'|'destructive'|'secondary' -
 ```
 Example: </br>
 ```